Cook County Board of Commissioners 1st district: 2012 redistricting

-The district currently, as redistricted in 2012 following the 2010 United States Census, includes parts of Bellwood, Broadview, Chicago, Forest Park, Hillside, Maywood, North Riverside, Oak Park, and Westchester.
+The district, as redistricted in 2012 following the 2010 United States census, included parts of Bellwood, Broadview, Chicago, Forest Park, Hillside, Maywood, North Riverside, Oak Park, and Westchester.

-In regards to townships and equivalent jurisdictions, it includes portions of the city of Chicago, and portions of Oak Park and Proviso Townships.
+In regards to townships and equivalent jurisdictions, it included portions of the city of Chicago and portions of Oak Park and Proviso Townships.

-The parts of Chicago encompassed are on the city's West Side.
+The parts of Chicago encompassed were on the city's West Side.

-The district is 28.93 square miles (18,516.79 acres).
+The district was 28.93 square miles (18,516.79 acres).

+2022 redistricting

+The district, as redistricted in 2022 following the 2020 United States census, continues to include portions of the city of Chicago and portions of Oak Park and Proviso Townships.
+Of these three divisions, the largest part of the district is in Oak Park Township.
+The district contains large segments of Chicago's 27th, 28th, 29th, and 37th wards and small segments of Chicago's 1st, 24th, 32nd, and 36th wards.

+The 2022 boundaries include all of the Austin neighborhood of Chicago, the majority of Chicago's West Garfield Park neighborhood, parts of East Garfield Park and Humboldt Park.
+Small portions of the Northwest Side of Chicago are located in the district.
+The district also includes the entirety of the suburbs of Bellwood, Forest Park, Maywood, Oak Park, nearly all of the suburb of Broadview, half of the suburb of Westchester, and tiny portions of Hillside and North Riverside.

 Politics

 All commissioners representing this district, since its inception, have been Democrats.

 The district has strongly favored Democrats.